tango-controls/rest-api/docs/general.md

 [TOC]

+## HTTP/2.0

+Since rc6 implementation must provide upgrade to h2 protocol (HTTP/2.0).
+Practically this means that implementation MUST support only https scheme and MAY support http (HTTP/1.1).

+For proper https support implementation MUST be supplied with a valid SSL certificate (OpenSSL).
+For development a self-signed certificate will do the trick, but for production implementation SHOULD be supplied with properly signed certificate.

 ## API version and Security

 _api_version_ follows URL prefix and defines which version of this API supports current implementation.